RFID technology: what it is, how it works and what it is for

-Barcodes have a function very similar to RFID technology and are therefore often chosen to perform common functions as an alternative to passive tag technology.
+Being the functioning of barcode technology very similar to that of RFID, it is often chosen as an alternative to passive tag technology.

-The latter represent a larger investment than the barcode for the customer, but undoubtedly offer greater benefits.
-Unlike the barcode, the Tag can also be rewritten and protected with certain passwords, thus making it a safer and more reliable tool.
+If on one hand RFID technology involves a larger investment than barcodes, on the other it sure offers greater benefits.
+Unlike the barcode, tags can also be rewritten and protected with passwords, thus making it a safer and more reliable tool.

-While the barcode reader has a reading range of a few centimeters, the RFID reader can read tags applied to products located up to ten meters away.
+While the barcode reader has a reading range of a few centimeters, the RFID reader can read tags up to ten meters away.

-Even the reading speed of the RFID readers is surprising, it is in fact very fast (quantifiable in ms) unlike the barcode which is slower.
+Even the reading speed of the RFID readers is astonishing; it is in fact very fast (in the order of ms), unlike the barcode which is slower.

 Possibility of reading through objects

 Además, gracias a la RFID es posible leer las etiquetas aunque no sean visibles, por ejemplo en objetos contenidos en cajas, a diferencia del código de barras que, al ser una tecnología de identificación óptica, necesita localizar visivamente el código negro sobre blanco para leer el contenido.